Roadrunner

 Size, Appearance, & Behavior

 Roadrunners are relatively solitary and prefer to be alone or in pairs.
 However, if you see a rare flock of roadrunners, you can call them a “marathon.”
-These species make a slow, downward-slurring dove-like coo (not “meep meep”).
-And it can also cause rapid clattering sounds with its beak.
-They are relatively strong fliers but prefer to spend much of their time running on the ground.
+These birds make a slow, downward-slurring dove-like coo (not “meep meep”).
+They can also make rapid clattering sounds with their beaks.
+Roadrunners are relatively solid fliers but prefer to spend much of their time running on the ground.
 The roadrunner can reach speeds up to 26 mph!

 Diet